fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

         }]
       }
 }
 ```

 A sample chart with a time marker is shown below:

 {% embed_ftChart fusiontime-components-time-marker-1 %}

-See it live.
-Click [here](https://jsfiddle.net/fusioncharts/Lrtwzfy3/).
+Click [here](https://jsfiddle.net/fusioncharts/Lrtwzfy3/) to see it in a live chart.

 To create repeatable time instance markers, follow the steps given below:

 - Set the above attributes and the specify the following attribute:

-  - Within the `timeMarker` object create the `repeat` object to define the frequency, at which the cyclic time marker will be repeated.
+  - Within the `timeMarker` object create the `repeat` object to define the frequency, at which the time marker will be repeated.
   - Use the `unit` attribute to define the time unit for the time marker inside the `repeat` object.
 You can set its value as Year, Quarter, Month, Week, Day, Hour, Minute, Second, or Millisecond.
 You can also set its value as one of the weekdays (Sunday, Monday, Tuesday, Wednesday, Thursday, Friday, or Saturday).
   - Use the `multiplier` attribute to define the multiplier of the time unit.
 By default, this value is `1`.
   - Use the `end` attribute to define the end time for the marker.
 Note that if you set the end of the date/time, then the marker will be presented as a band.
 If you omit it instead, the marker will be represented as a line.